How the Program Works

-Many of our Virginia Engineering Online (VEO) courses are live-streamed, and VEO students are encouraged to attend their UVA courses in real-time.
+Some of our Virginia Engineering Online (VEO) courses are live-streamed and all are available via live-recorded lecture sessions.
 Students connect to class through the internet.
 Materials, resources, and homework assignments are exchanged over UVA email or UVA Collab.

 All courses are regular UVA Engineering School offerings.
 Our online students take classes and earn a degree alongside their on-grounds student peers.
 The degree - a Master of Engineering (ME) - is likewise the same that is earned by on-grounds students.
 All graduating students are invited to attend graduation ceremonies when they have completed the program.